kimwoo11/vim/README.md

 # vim
-My vim.rc used for neovim
+My vim.rc used for neovim!